openturns/openturns/python/doc/theory/data_analysis/graphical_fitting_test.rst

 seeks to verify the compatibility between a sample of data :math:`\left\{ \vect{x}_1,\vect{x}_2,\ldots,\vect{x}_N \right\}` and a candidate probability distribution previous chosen.
-The use of graphical tools allows to answer this question in the one dimensional case :math:`n_X =1`, and with a continuous distribution.
+The use of graphical tools allows one to answer this question in the one dimensional case :math:`n_X =1`, and with a continuous distribution.
 The QQ-plot, and henry line tests are defined in the case to :math:`n_X = 1`.
 Thus we denote :math:`\vect{X} = X^1 = X`.
 The first